Welcome to the St. James' Club

-Welcome to the St. James' Club is the fourth album by the American jazz group the Rippingtons, released in 1990.
+Welcome to the St. James' Club is the fourth studio album by the American jazz group the Rippingtons, released in 1990.
 It reached No. 1 on Billboard's Jazz chart.
 The group supported the album with a North American tour.
 The album was produced by Russ Freeman, who chose to give the songs a more rhythmic direction.

 Critical reception

 The Philadelphia Inquirer deemed the album "generally complex, heavily synthesized music—some of it heavily orchestrated."
 The Chicago Tribune concluded that "what pop is to rock, the Rippingtons is to jazz—upbeat, modern and able to sell a lot of albums."